charlesghost/GTH-London-OCA/README.md

 * Dealing with the accessability topic of the hackathon
 * We coded the application on Visual Studio Code with React Native
-* Google Dialogueflow for creating the voice assistant features
+* Google Dialogflow for creating the voice assistant features
 * And some pictures we "borrowed" from the internet

 ## :hugs: Maintainers